15 Plants That Repel Flies

 by hans s is licensed under CC BY-ND 2.0

-Not only is garlic a common ingredient in cooking, but it also has insect-repelling properties that make it a great addition to your garden.
+Not only is garlic a common ingredient in cooking, but its insect-repelling properties make it a great addition to your garden.

 Flies are particularly repelled by the strong scent of garlic, making it an effective natural repellent.